About this leaflet

 - Caffeine hangs around in your body for many hours after your

-mid-afternoon.
-If you want a hot drink in the evening, try
+coffee by mid-afternoon.
+If you want a hot drink in the evening,

 - Don't drink a lot of alcohol.
 It may help you fall asleep, but